rafamago/rafamago/README.md

 # 👩🏾‍💻 Rafaela Gomes

 Studying Analysis and Systems Development Technology.
-My passion for technology started when i learned Python and then i became interested on learning other languages such as HTML, CSS and JavaScript, now i'm learning Java + Angular.
-Some of my hobbies are watching movies, reading and games.
+My passion for technology began when I learned to program in Python just as a hobby and ended up becoming interested in learning other languages.
+I did a bootcamp where I learned how to develop the front-end part of websites using JavaScript, HTML, CSS and Angular with Node.Js, I have projects created in Python, knowledge in related and unrelated databases (SqlServer, DBeaver, MongoDB), Git, academic project in Java, and i'm currently improving my knowledge in C#.

 ## Conecte-se comigo
 [![Linkedin](https://img.shields.io/badge/Linkedin-black?style=for-the-badge&logo=linkedin&logoColor=00ffee)](https://www.linkedin.com/in/rafaela-gomes-54025b15b/)